Beastus/angular-routing-demo/README.md

-angular-routing-fiddle
+angular-routing-demo
 ======================

-Playing with nested views and routes in Angular.
+Demonstrating nested views and routes in Angular 1.x with ui-router.